 8:55am: I don my silken, feathered robe that trails three yards behind me and waltz to my computer.
 I check Outlook before starting my first Zoom meeting of the day.

 10:30am: I put a vinyl on the record player and lounge on my sofa, listening to Christina Aguilera’s first album hum through the gramophone.
-I light a cigarette and allow my toes to tap to “Come on Over Baby.”
+I light a cigarette and allow my toes to tap to “Come On Over Baby.”
 The irony is not lost on me.
 I’m always the first person to identify irony, and I ensure to announce it when I do.

 12:00pm: I start my second Zoom meeting of the day.
-While most has chosen Zoom backgrounds featuring mundane beach scenes, I rummage through the seven murals I have painted for these occasions.
+While most have chosen Zoom backgrounds featuring mundane beach scenes, I rummage through the seven murals I have painted for these occasions.
 I choose a concert hall and place it behind my chair.
 It is a very, very funny selection because it looks like I am the conductor of an orchestra and the audience is behind me waiting for my next move.
 I explain this to the other attendees on the call.

 5:00pm: I log off my computer and change into my evening robe, a stiffer, velvet ensemble with sleeves that drape to the floor.